 - 1. Phenytoin is an inducer of both CYP450 and UGT isozymes (which conjugate drugs with glucuronic acid). - 2.
-It decreases folic acid absorption. may cause megaloblastic anemia - Folic acid replacement can reduce phenytoin concentration and result in loss of efficacy. ^{so you have} - 3.
-Phenylbutazone and sulfonamides can displace phenytoin from binding sites to plasma proteins. in this case also, the total conc. may be decreased but the free conc. remains adequate
+It decreases folic acid absorption. - Folic acid replacement can reduce phenytoin concentration and result in loss of efficacy. - 3.
+Phenylbutazone and sulfonamides can displace phenytoin from binding sites to plasma proteins.

-- Hypoalbuminemia results in decreased total plasma drug concentration but NOT necesserily the free concentration. - In these 2 cases intoxication may occur if total drug levels are increased by increasing the - COSE. if you see the total conc. low, don't rush and increase the dose, you should interpret it with albumin first. - 4.
+- Hypoalbuminemia results in decreased total plasma drug concentration but NOT necesserily the free concentration. - In these 2 cases intoxication may occur if total drug levels are increased by increasing the dose. - 4.
 Phenobarbital and carbamazepine induce the metabolism of phenytoin. - 5.
 Isoniazid inhibits the metabolism of phenytoin.